 by Sonja Lukassen, Coordinator Outreach and School-Based Programs, Ottawa Forest and Nature School

 Winter and spring have begun their dance a bit early this year.
-Along with watching the sow melt, feeling the sun on our cheeks, and watching the geese the return, our thoughts are turning to ticks.
+Along with watching the snow melt, feeling the sun on our cheeks, and watching the geese return, our thoughts are turning to ticks.
 Before March Break the questions started coming our way.
 It makes sense to re-post this blog entry from last spring (originally published, June 2/2017)

 I work in the forest with children and adults.
 We walk on trails, and off them.
 We picnic, play, explore and learn among rock piles and vernal pools.
 It’s idyllic.

 And there are ticks.

 Ticks wander along the ground, crawling up vegetation looking for food, waiting for a creature to brush past that they can grab onto.
 They crawl up until they find food, or drop off because they don’t, and start all over again.

 When these ticks latch on to eat, if they are carriers of disease, they can pass the disease on to us, as hosts.
 That disease may be Lyme.
 Now, the tick has to actually be infected, and transmission is more likely after the tick has been latched on for a number of hours, but transmission is possible after just a short while.
 All it takes is infected saliva to be passed on.

 If Lyme is transmitted, there may be signs right away, or there may not.
 Some folks have very little reaction, and some have a negative impact for the rest of their lives.